The Complete Guide to Acne Treatment: Causes, Remedies, and Prevention

 For as long as people experience annoying acne, there will exist innovations in acne treatments.
 From patches to new prescription medications to a potential acne vaccine, the future looks bright in acne care innovations.

 Some pimple patches are designed to be worn as a not-readily-seen treatment that allows ingredients to fight the blemish while preventing additional elements from the environment to enter the area.
-The advantage of pimple patches over concealing the acne lesions with makeup is that they use gentle ingredients to fight the breakouts and prevent pus from seeping through while sticking strongly to the skin.
+The advantage of pimple patches over concealing the acne lesions with makeup is that they use gentle ingredients to fight the breakouts and prevent the pus from seeping through while sticking strongly to the skin.
 Varying patches may include acne-fighters such as salicylic acid, charcoal, and tomato extract.
 Similar to the way that Dr. Scholl's Moleskin patches work to treat and dissolve bunions, corns, and calluses on the feet, acne patches contain ingredients to help improve acne conditions.

 Sarecycline This new antibiotic from Paratek Pharmaceuticals Inc. has been approved by the FDA to treat moderate to severe acne in individuals from 9-year-olds and older.
-Taken once per day, the oral medication is derived from tetracycline.
+Taken once per day, oral medication is derived from tetracycline.
 Study participants who took sarecycline for 12 weeks experienced more benefits in the treatment of their acne than those individuals who took a placebo.
 The drug came with a few side effects in a minor percent of the sarecycline group, including nausea, cold-like symptoms, and headaches.

-Acne Vaccines In the future, according to a Journal of Investigative Dermatology study, an acne vaccine could be the answer to preventing the type of bacteria that causes acne.
+Acne Vaccines In the future, according to a Journal of Investigative Dermatology32228-0/fulltext) study, an acne vaccine could be the answer to preventing the type of bacteria that causes acne.
 Although only tested via lab mice and in samples of human tissue thus far - with hopes of a human clinical trial being prepared - the acne vaccine might help acne sufferers not experience breakouts from toxins that show up via the skin.
 Such a vaccine could end up having a positive effect on millions of people who suffer from acne, even though the vaccine might be a far off reality, and only treat one of the causes of acne.

 There are a variety of reasons for the development of acne.
-From hormones to heredity to food reactions and other causes, the amount of sources of breakouts are as plentiful as the acne treatments available to cure them.
+From hormones to heredity to food reactions and other causes, the number of sources of breakouts is as plentiful as the acne treatments available to cure them.
 Whereas certain individuals might find quick success with simple, over-the-counter cures - or even via prescription-based topical treatments - others do no. One common theme among most patients is that it takes time, patience, and sometimes several attempts to discover the best course of action to heal their acne.

 List of Sources